 In 2012/13, after years of steady progress, Chesterfield’s Barry team enjoyed Welsh Cup success once more; progressing to the semi-finals, losing 2-1 to winners Prestatyn Town.

 This resurgence was halted when the owner of Barry Town AFC Ltd. moved to withdraw from the Welsh League less than a month later.

-However, the supporters, who had been operating the football team for several seasons, outlined their will to continue fielding their team in the Welsh League, with the same players and manager in tow.
+However, the supporters, who had been operating the football team for several seasons, outlined their will for the club to continue in the Welsh League, with the same players and manager in tow.

-In August 2013, a court granted them entry to Division Three of the Welsh League - ensuring that the club's colourful story could continue.
+In August 2013, a High Court battle saw them placed in Division Three of the Welsh League - ensuring that the club's colourful story could continue.

 Having added the United suffix months earlier, the team hit the ground running; and would earn both promotion and the championship the following spring, the latter secured with victory on the final day of the season.

 In 2015, Chesterfield's side secured the Division Two championship on home turf, weeks after securing their return to Division One.